Offshore vs. Domestic Trust for Legal Asset Protection

 Trustees are in charge of the distribution of assets you hold within your asset protection trust.
 In some jurisdictions, the settlor of an asset protection trust may act as a co-trustee.
 However, the settlor can only make distributions of assets to other trust beneficiaries.
 Thought the trustee can do so, the settlor of the trust may never make distributions to themselves.
 Doing so would nullify the protection afforded by the asset protection trust.
 This is because asset protection trusts protect assets by separating the legal and beneficial interest of those assets.

 The settlor of a trust does not have the ability demand distributions of the assets held within the trust.
 As a result, the settlor’s creditors cannot step into his shoes and demand them either.
 That is, creditor cannot force the settlor to hand over the assets to satisfy a debt.
 We call this situation an “impossibility to act” defense.
 Therefore, the trustee must always be in control of distributions of assets the trust makes to the settlor of an asset protection trust.

 A number of jurisdictions worldwide offer asset protection trusts.
 However, the rules and regulations regarding these trusts vary widely by jurisdiction.
 As a result, the amount of protection afforded by an asset protection trust also varies by jurisdiction.
 It is critical to choose the right jurisdiction when settling an asset protection trust.

 Domestic Asset Protection Trusts

 There are a number of reasons for establishing a domestic asset protection trust.
-One reason that some high net worth individuals choose to establish an asset protection trust is to avoid the claims of creditors.
+One reason that some high net worth individuals choose to establish asset protection trusts is to avoid the claims of creditors.
 Others do so as insurance against the threat of future liabilities derived from litigation.
 Doctors, lawyers, and those in construction often do so for this reason.